Buying Used Espresso Machines & Grinders – Kev’s Guide

 So you’ve decided you want decent espresso coffee at home, and/or espresso-based coffees, flat white, cappuccino, latte & so on?
 If this is the case, and if you’ve been considering it for a bit, you’ve probably noticed a few things:

-This article isn’t about bean to cup machines, and personally I’d think twice about buying a used bean to cup machine unless it’s had extremely little use, as there’s more that could go wrong, and they can be harder to repair.
+This article isn’t about bean to cup machines, and personally I’d think twice about buying a used bean to cup machine unless it’s had really little use, as there’s more that could go wrong, and they can be harder to repair.

 If you’re interested in bean to cup machines see: